New Imperialism: Dutch Ethical Policy

 The Dutch Ethical Policy was the dominant reformist and liberal political character of colonial policy in the Dutch East Indies during the 20th century.
 In 1901, the Dutch Queen Wilhelmina announced that the Netherlands accepted an ethical responsibility for the welfare of their colonial subjects despite clearly being discriminatory towards the oppressed colonised peoples.
 This announcement was a sharp contrast with the former official doctrine that Indonesia was mainly a wingewest (region for making profit).
 It marked the start of modern development policy, implemented and practised by Alexander Willem Frederik Idenburg, whereas other colonial powers usually talked of a civilizing mission, which mainly involved spreading their culture to colonized peoples and expanding their culture.

 The Dutch Ethical Policy (Dutch: Ethische Politiek) emphasised improvement in material living conditions.
 The policy suffered, however, from serious underfunding, inflated expectations and lack of acceptance in the Dutch colonial establishment, and it had largely ceased to exist by the onset of the Great Depression in 1929.
-It did however create an educated indigenous elite able to articulate and eventually establish independence from the Netherlands.
+It did, however, create an educated indigenous elite able to articulate the desire for, and eventually establish, independence from the Netherlands.